caseyyee/resume/README.md

 - Design and program web sites to suite client needs.
 - Plan, design and develop a investment research portal that would later become our focus, Stockhouse.com

+## Contact

+I'm located in Vancouver, BC.

+Email caseyyee.ca@gmail.com or call at 778 883 8800